vidbina/vidbina.github.io/_posts/2013-12-1-perfect-blogging-solution.markdown

 ### Layout
 I haven&rsquo;t put too much thought into the layout.
 I wanted it simple.
-Long sentences, being [difficult to track][long-sentences-codinghorror] have been listed as _no-go_&srquo;s.
+Long sentences, being [difficult to track][long-sentences-codinghorror] have been listed as _no-go_&rsquo;s.
 A usability paper by J. Ryan Baker, titled [Is Multiple-Column Online Text Better?
-It Depends!][usability-columns-wichita] does a great job at establishing which alignment and column strategies work well for online documents.
+It Depends!][usability-columns-wichita] does a great job at establishing which alignment and column strategies work well for online content.
 I have taken the liberty of assuming that some of the penalties for one-column texts are to be attributed the the lenght of the lines.
 Especially in the full-justified single-column text I had a hard time in keeping track of my position when finding my way from the end of a line to the